fuzzylogicxx/fuzzylogic/posts/autumn-2020-music-purchases.md

 ## Sad City - images-nov-20

 Two long, atmospheric ambient tracks, self-released (digital-only) by Gary Caruth who I believe resides in Edinburgh (or Glasow; I’m not quite sure).
 I remember really enjoying his release [You Will Soon Find That Life Is Wonderful](https://www.discogs.com/Sad-City-You-Will-Soon-Find-That-Life-Is-Wonderful/release/4483895) in 2013.
-Anyway – these are very nice, so much so that I listened to them as I feel asleep the other night and I can report that it was quite pleasant.
+Anyway – these are very nice, so much so that I listened to them as I feel asleep the other night and I can report that it was quite pleasant!

 <b>Favourite track:</b> image1